syntex82/WordPress-Node/README.md

 **Full Description:**
 ```
-WP Node is a powerful, modern content management system that brings
+NodePress is a powerful, modern content management system that brings
 real-time collaboration to your fingertips.

 🚀 KEY FEATURES